Summary

 Western Union has a price-earnings multiple of 6.83, compared to 21.2 for the S&P 500, suggesting an attractive relative valuation.
 Furthermore, the company has an FCF yield (FCF/enterprise value) of 9.86%, which is much higher than the 1.5% FCF yield of the 2,000 largest companies in the United States, as measured by New Constructs.
 Given the direction of gross profitability and ROIC, we can form the thesis that the market will reward Western Union in years to come with a higher return.

 Western Union is a storied name in payments.
-Despite declining revenues; a feature which is probably irreversible, the company has found ways to improve its profitability.
+Despite declining revenues, a feature which is probably irreversible, the company has found ways to improve its profitability.
 Intensifying competition in payments, especially with the entrance of Big Tech, suggests that Western Union’s role as the center of the payments universe will never return.
 However, disciplined capital allocation and some mean reversion suggests that the company will be able to earn attractive ROIC, improve profitability, return rising amounts of cash to investors, and experience enough lean reversion in the price, that the net effect will be a plus for investors.
 It is unlikely that a significant mean reversion will occur immediately, so investors will need to be patient.

 This article was written by